 The two steps involve: 1) broadcasting a bait product (see the section on Baits in Fire Ant Treatment Methods), followed by 2) treating nuisance mounds with a faster acting individual mound treatment or with a mound re-treatment of the bait.

 Once or twice per year, usually in spring and fall, broadcast a bait-formulated insecticide or use an outdoor bait station product as directed on the label.
-Most conventional baits are applied at a rate of 1 to 1 1/2 pounds of product per acre, although some products are applied at higher rates.
-Periodic broadcast applications of fire ant baits will provide about 90 percent control when properly applied.
+Most conventional baits are applied at a rate of 1 to 1 1/2 pounds (454 to 680 g) of product per acre (or 4000 m2), although some products are applied at higher rates.
+Periodic broadcast applications of fire ant baits will provide about 90% control when properly applied.
 A bait can be broadcast with hand-held, vehicle-mounted or aerial applicators.
 The speed and duration of ant suppression differs with the product used.
 Hydramethylnon, fipronil, indoxacarb, metaflumizone and spinosad baits (see the section on Fire Ant Insecticides) provide maximum control 1 to 4 weeks after application, while insect growth regulator (IGR) bait products (i.e., those containing methoprene or pyriproxyfen) provide maximum suppression 2 to 6 months after treatment depending on environmental conditions.
 Abamectin baits act more slowly than hydramethylnon, fipronil, indoxacarb, metaflumizone and spinosad but more quickly than IGR products.
 A late summer IGR application provides maximum suppression the following spring.
 Using higher rates of an IGR bait does not eliminate colonies more quickly.
-The blending of half rates of a faster acting bait plus an IGR (such as hydramethylnon plus methoprene as in the product Extinguish® Plus and Amdro® Yard Treatment Fire Ant Bait, or as directed on AmdroPro® and Extinguish® product labels) can provide faster and longer lasting suppression.
-Where there are many mounds per acre (200 or more), a second application may be needed after the maximum effects of the first treatment have occurred, because not all mounds are affected by a single bait application.
+The blending of half rates of a faster acting bait plus an IGR (such as hydramethylnon plus methoprene as in the product Extinguish® Plus and Amdro® Yard Treatment Fire Ant Bait, or as directed on® and Extinguish® product labels) can provide faster and longer lasting suppression.
+Where there are many mounds per area (200 or more/acre, or 200 or more/4000 m2), a second application may be needed after the maximum effects of the first treatment have occurred, because not all mounds are affected by a single bait application.
 Follow label instructions on any time interval requirements between applications and limits on number of applications per year.

 Preferably, wait several days or more after broadcasting the bait, and then treat nuisance ant colonies (such as those in sensitive or high-traffic areas) using an individual mound treatment method (see Program 2, Step 1, below).
 Otherwise, be patient and wait for the bait treatment to work.
 Any nuisance mounds that escaped the effects of bait treatment, and any colonies migrating into treated areas, should be treated as needed.
 In large areas, individual mound treatment may not be feasible and routine broadcast bait treatments alone may provide sufficient control.